TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/TSconfig/Index.rst

 "user TSconfig" and "page TSconfig" are very flexible concepts for adding fine-grained configuration to the TYPO3 backend.
 It is a text-based configuration system where you assign values to keyword strings, using the TypoScript syntax.
+The
+:ref:`Page TSconfig Reference <t3tsref:pagetoplevelobjects>` and
+:ref:`User TSconfig reference <t3tsref:usertoplevelobjects>`
-The :ref:`TSconfig Reference <t3tsconfig:start>` describes in detail how this works and what can be done with it.
+describe in detail how this works and what can be done with it.

 .. index::